amdreier/Discord-Bot-Minecraft-Whitelist/README.md

-Discord bot to automate Minecraft Server Whitelist
+Discord bot to automate adding players to a Minecraft Server Whitelist